squid-cache/squid-cache.github.io/SquidFaq/CacheDigests.rst

-  * ''X-Cache'' - this shows whether an object is available or not.
+  * '''X-Cache''' - this shows whether an object is available or not.
-  * ''X-Cache-Lookup'' - this keeps the result of a store table lookup ''before'' refresh causing rules are checked (i.e. it indicates if the object is available before any validation would be attempted).
+  * '''X-Cache-Lookup''' - this keeps the result of a store table lookup ''before'' refresh causing rules are checked (i.e. it indicates if the object is available before any validation would be attempted).